heptarch/heptarch.github.io/drafts/macro.md

 |\text{dead}\rangle = |0\rangle^{\otimes n}, \quad|\text{alive}\rangle = |1\rangle^{\otimes n}.
 $$

 These are very special states, so it not really the case that the cat in the unopened box is quantum; it is already largely classical!
 It is in what is called a *macroscopic superposition*.
 These are formed using what is called *decoherence*.
-If the first qubit represents the radioactive isotope, the decoherent interaction is
+If the first qubit represents the radioactive isotope and the remaining $n-1$ the cat, the decoherent interaction is

 $$
 (\alpha |0\rangle + \beta |1\rangle) |\text{cat}\rangle = \alpha |0\rangle|\text{cat}\rangle + \beta |1\rangle |\text{cat}\rangle \overset{\text{decoherence}}{\longmapsto} \alpha |0\rangle|0\rangle^{n-1}+\beta |1\rangle|1\rangle^{n-1} = |\phi\rangle.